kaz-utashiro/greple/README.md

 #### __--color__=_auto_|_always_|_never_, __--nocolor__

 Use terminal color capability to emphasize the matched text.
-Default is 'auto': effective when STDOUT is terminal, not otherwise.
+Default is 'auto': effective when STDOUT is a terminal and option __-o__ is not given, not otherwise.
 Option value 'always' and 'never' will work as expected.

 Option __--nocolor__ is alias for __--color__=_never_.